What’s In Your Water? Part 1

 What is Polystyrene?

-Polystyrene is a chemically produced plastic that can be a hard or foam plastic.
-The foam is created by expanding the styrene (plastic), a petroleum by-product, which is accomplished by blowing various gases into it.
+Polystyrene is a chemically produced plastic that can be hard or foam.
+The foam is created by expanding the styrene (plastic), a petroleum by-product, accomplished by blowing various gases into it.
 Polystyrene is made from ethylene and benzene, both hydrocarbons derived from petroleum and natural gas, also known as petrochemicals.
 So those fast-food containers are made from fossils fuels and mixed with chemicals.
 That doesn’t sound too appetizing, does it?

 Added Chemicals